opendocsg/slw-judgments-backfill/2011_SGCA_34/report.md

 **_The Mocambique principle_**

 38     As mentioned above (at [2]), the _Mocambique principle_ is that the court does not have jurisdiction to entertain proceedings involving the determination of title to foreign land (see Collins, _Dicey, Morris & Collins on The Conflict of Laws_ (Sweet & Maxwell, 14th Ed, 2006) (" _Dicey & Morris_ ") a t para 23R-021).
-In _Murakami Takako (executrix of the estate of Takashi Murakami Suroso, deceased) v Wiryadi Louse Maria and others_ [2009] 1 SLR(R) 508, this court reiterated (at [9]) that the _Mocambique_ rule and the personal equities exception to that rule are a part of Singapore law.
+In _Murakami Takako (executrix of the estate of Takashi Murakami Suroso, deceased) v Wiryadi Louse Maria and others_ <span class="citation">[2009] 1 SLR(R) 508</span>, this court reiterated (at [9]) that the _Mocambique_ rule and the personal equities exception to that rule are a part of Singapore law.

 39     As regards the personal equities exception, in _Mocambique_ , the court held that “Courts of